 - The student should successfully defend their thesis for their committee at least one week prior to the end of the semester.
 Earlier defenses are encouraged to allow the student time to revise the thesis if required by their committee.

-- The Biology advisors must certify the successful defense of the Honors' thesis with the Recorder's office at least one week before the end of the student's final semester.
-The student must submit a copy of the thesis, bound and signed by all committee members to the Biology advising office at least ten days before the end of the semester.
+- The Animal Behavior advisors must certify the successful defense of the Honors' thesis with the Recorder's office at least one week before the end of the student's final semester.
+The student must submit a copy of the thesis, bound and signed by all committee members to the Animal Behavior advisors in JH115 at least ten days before the end of the semester.

 - Note that the final responsibility for meeting all of the deadlines for the honors degree lies with the student.